carlson-lab/lpne/README.md

 ### TO DO
-* normalization
+* improve normalization
-* window overlap
+* implement window overlap
-* add some models?
+* add some more models?
 * remove bad windows
 * labels
 * unit tests
+* add option to combine channels across hemispheres